 Crowley was a 33-1 chance to take the crown at the start of the year but emerged triumphant after a lengthy duel with Silvestre de Sousa.

-The 38-year-old ended the campaign with 148 winners, 16 more than De Sousa.
+The 39-year-old ended the campaign with 148 winners, 16 more than De Sousa.
 He rode a record 46 of them during a record-breaking September.

 In November, Crowley was appointed new first-choice rider to owner Sheikh Hamdan Al Maktoum.
-That will reduce his chances of retaining his title in 2017 but increase opportunities of landing Champions Series prizes, as he showed when fourth in the QIPCO 1000 Guineas (on Taalayeb), second in the Queen Anne Stakes (on Mutakayyef) and second in the Diamond Jubilee Stakes (on Tasleet).
+That will reduce his chances of retaining his title in 2017 but increase opportunities of landing Champions Series prizes and he has already struck three times – aboard Ulysses in the Coral-Eclipse and Juddmonte International Stakes, plus aboard Here Comes When in the Qatar Sussex Stakes.

 Crowley hails from Ascot, where his parents trained point-to-pointers and reared him on a diet of hunting and showjumping.